carbon-language/carbon-lang/docs/project/evolution.md

 #### Make a proposal

-Start by creating a markdown proposal covering (roughly in order):
+The first part of making a proposal is to write up a Google Doc explaining, roughly in the following order:

 - **Problem**: Information about the problem the proposal is trying to solve.
 - **Background**: Background on the problem and information needed to understand